JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Good Data Management Practice \-** A way of thinking about the support of research data in the context of twenty-first century science.
 Includes ten principles related to how data should be defined and how data management should be incorporated into research processes and workflows.

+**Good Documentation Practice** - A set of guidelines drawn from the pharmaceutical and manufactoring industries outlining how to maintain effective documentation.

+**Lab Notebook** - A formal record of the research process.
+In the context of data management, lab notebooks are a form of contemporaneous documentation.

 **Metadata** - Refers to information that facilitates the interpretation and/or use of research data.
 Can refer to formal metadata schemas (e.g. standardized ontologies) or to related documentation (data dictionaries, codebooks, protocols, etc).

+**Metadata Schema** - A set of rules that are used to structure and describe metadata.
+A metadata schema defines metadata elements, what they mean, how they relate, and how they should be used.

 **Open Science** \- An umbrella term for a variety of efforts aimed at making scientific research more transparent and accessible.
 In this guide, we are mostly focused on activities related to the outputs of the research process (datasets, code, etc), but the term also encompasses efforts to ensure that the scientific enterprise is inclusive and equitable.

+**ReadMe** - A simple text document that lays out how a user can find and use the file they are looking for.

 **Reproducibility** \- Broadly refers to efforts related to ensuring reliability, validity, and credibility of scientific research.
 Somewhat ironically, the meaning of key terms and definitions related to “research reproducibility” are not standardized across the scientific research enterprise.
 Throughout this guide, we generally use the term to refer to **methods reproducibility** (the provision of sufficient detail about study procedures so that they can be \- theoretically or actually \- exactly repeated).